dimasadryantos/workmotion/README.md

 🧜🏻‍♂️ PUT : localhost:8080/edit (To update the state you need to provide employeeId that have been created with POST above)

+ I assume we update the state based on employeeId , and there are many ways to update the state ,would be great if i can have discussion like team

 METHOD BODY  :

 {